canstar

 Who offers no waiting period on dental treatments?

-A number of health insurers may offer to waive two and six month waits on services such as dental, optical and physio if you sign up to their combined hospital and extras cover.
-Be sure to check the fine print, double-check that the policy as a whole covers what you need and compare policy prices (including both premiums and excesses) before deciding on a new insurer.
-Keep in mind that other waiting periods may apply, depending on the insurer and policy you choose.
+If you're taking out a new policy, be sure to check the fine print, double-check that the policy as a whole covers what you need and compare policy prices (including both premiums and excesses) before signing on the dotted line.
+Keep in mind that other waiting periods may apply, depending on the provider and policy you choose.

 What types of dental cover are there?

 Health insurers tend to split dental services into two categories: general dental and major dental.
-General dental usually covers common procedures such as teeth cleanings, check-ups and fillings, while major dental typically covers complex and expensive procedures such as wisdom teeth removal, root canals and braces.
+General dental usually covers common procedures such as teeth cleanings, check-ups and fillings, while major dental typically covers complex and expensive procedures such as wisdom teeth removal, root canals and orthodontics (like braces and retainers).
 Depending on the extras policy you choose, you may be covered for both general and major dental services.

 What is the waiting period for dental benefits?